Strained Layer Crystalline Undulator

 However, the theoretical limit usually cannot be reached in practice.
 It is well known that there exist a critical thickness $h_\mathrm{c}$ of a strained crystal layer in crystalline heterostructures.
 If the layer thickness exceeds $h_\mathrm{c}$, dislocations appear in the crystal lattice that relax the strain.
-The larger the concentration of germanium in the layer, the smaller is its critical thickness.

-To put it differently, there exists a critical concentration of germanium $\chi_\mathrm{c}$ for a given layer thickness $h$ such that the layer of thickness $h$ is relaxed with dislocations if its germanium fraction exceeds $\chi_\mathrm{c}$.
-Because the bending amplitude is proportional to the germanium concentration, this means that there exists a maximum amplitude of the undulator bending for a given undulator period.
+Let us first consider a strained Si$_{1 - \chi}$Ge$_{\chi}$ layer grown on a pure silicon substrate.
+The larger the germanium fraction in the layer, the smaller its critical thickness.
+To put it differently, there exists a critical value of $\chi$ for a given layer thickness $h$ such that the layer of thickness $h$ is relaxed with dislocations if its germanium fraction $\chi$ is larger than critical.

-The critical layer thickness for stable crystalline heterostructures were studied in \cite{Merwe1962,Matthews1975,Jain1992}.
+The critical layer thickness for stable crystalline heterostructures were studied in \cite{Merwe1963b,Matthews1974,Jain1992}.
 The obtained results differ only slightly.
-The formula based on the approach of J.~W.~Matthews and A.~E.~Blakeslee \cite{Matthews1975} will be used in the present analysis.
-The critical germanium concentration for a stable Si$_{1-\chi}$Ge$_\chi$ layer of thickness $h$ grown on a pure silicon substrate is \cite{Houghton1989}
+The formula based on the approach of J.~W.~Matthews and A.~E.~Blakeslee \cite{Matthews1974} will be used in the present analysis.
+The critical germanium fraction for a stable Si$_{1-\chi}$Ge$_\chi$ layer of thickness $h$ grown on a pure silicon substrate is \cite{Houghton1989}